 Change the eighth paragraph of 9.2 as follows:

-Excepting MPDUs transmitted via the MRG service, Tthe RTS/CTS mechanism cannot be used for MPDUs with broadcast and multicast immediate destination because there are multiple recipients for the RTS, and thus potentially multiple concurrent senders of the CTS in response.
-For MPDUs transmitted via the MRG service, the RTS may be directed to a STA within the MRG group (see 9.2.8.1 (Ed) and 9.10.10).
+Excepting MPDUs transmitted via the GCR (#686) service, Tthe RTS/CTS mechanism cannot be used for MPDUs with broadcast and multicast immediate destination because there are multiple recipients for the RTS, and thus potentially multiple concurrent senders of the CTS in response.
+For MPDUs transmitted via the GCR (#686) service, the RTS may be used if it is(#313) directed to a STA within the GCR (#686) group (see 9.2.8.1 (Ed) and 9.10.10).
 The RTS/CTS mechanism need not be used for every data frame transmission.
 Because the additional RTS and CTS frames add overhead inefficiency, the mechanism is not always justified, especially for short data frames.

 9.2.7 Broadcast and multicast MPDU transfer procedure

-Change the second paragraph of 9.2.7 as follows:
+Modify clause(#176) 9.2.7 as follows:

+In the absence of a PCF or use of the GCR (#686) service, when group addressed MPDUs in which the To DS field is 0 are transferred from a STA, only the basic access procedure shall be used.
+When group addressed MPDUs are not delivered using the GCR (#686)-service Regardless of the length of the frame, no RTS/CTS exchange shall be used, regardless of the length of the frame.
+In addition, no ACK shall be transmitted by any of the recipients of the frame.
+Any group addressed MPDUs in which the To DS field is 1 transferred from a STA shall, in addition to conforming to the basic access procedure of CSMA/CA, obey the rules for RTS/CTS exchange and the ACK procedure because the MPDU is directed to the AP.
+The group addressed message shall be distributed into the BSS.
+Unless the MPDU is delivered via the DMS service, the The STA originating the message receives the message as a group addressed message (prior to any filtering).
+Therefore, all STAs shall filter out group addressed messages that contain their address as the source address.
+Group addressed MSDUs shall be propagated throughout the ESS.

-There is no MAC-level recovery onbroadcast or multicast grouped addressed frames, except for those frames sent with the To DS field set.
+There is no MAC-level recovery on grouped addressed (REVmb) frames, except for

-(#562)Those frames sent with the To DS field set, or
+(#562)Those frames in which(REVmb) the To DS field is 1(REVmb), or

-Group addressed frames transmitted via the MRG-service(#841).
+Group addressed frames transmitted via the GCR (#686)-service(#841).

-As a result, the reliability of thisnon-MRG traffic is reduced, relative to the reliability of individually addressed traffic, due to the increased probability of lost frames from interference, collisions, or time-varying channel properties.
+(#933)

 9.2.8 ACK procedure

-Insert the following subclause (9.2.8.1) after 9.2.8:
+Insert the following subclause (9.9.1.6.aa1) at the end of 9.9.1.6(#945):

-9.2.8.1 Unsolicited retry procedure
+9.9.1.6.aa1 Unsolicited retry procedure